 - Ultra runners are getting more engaged – the average number of ultras per year has increased from 1.3 to 1.7 over the last 23 years.

 Training for your next race has never been easier.
-Try our FREE or customized training training plans.
+Try our FREE trail and mountain running training plans

 The Ultramarathon Calendar

 Remember ITRA, the International trail running association that we mentioned earlier?
 As you might guess from their name, ITRA is trail running’s association.
 On their website, they have a really comprehensive list of trail running, mountain running and ultramarathon races, from 50km to hundreds of miles, covering the classic distances like 50miles and 100miles .
 You can search by date, region, continent, distance, and/or difficulty.

 We totally recommend the races that you find on the ITRA site: since they’ve been approved by the association, they’re credible.